JetBrains/kotlin-web-site/docs/topics/js/js-running-tests.md

 kotlin {
     sourceSets {
-        val commonTest by getting {
-            dependencies {
+         commonTest.dependencies {
             implementation(kotlin("test")) // This brings all the platform dependencies automatically }
-        }
     }
 }